hphelion/documentation/mc.compute.network.manage-ports.md

 To enable a port:

-1. Log in to the [HP Cloud Management Console](https://horizon.hpcloud.com/).
+1. Log in to the [HP Helion Cloud Management Console](https://horizon.hpcloud.com/).

 2. Select the appropriate project and region under the **Project/Region Scope** section.